 Fort Wayne, IN 46805

 Research wise, I focus on Oncology nursing, symptom clusters, symptom management, and women’s health.
 I have worked on identifying symptom clusters in breast cancer patients to help this population improve their quality of life.
-I am currently working on cognitive training in cancer survival patients, and I am collaborating on international oncology studies too.
-My future research focuses on identifying the effect of social support on oncology patient’s psychological well-being.
+I am currently working on cognitive training in cancer survival patients, and I am collaborating on international oncology studies.
+My future research focuses on identifying the effect of social support on oncology patients' psychological well-being.
 My research passion also helped me emerge in nursing education research.
-I am eager to improve the educational settings for our nursing students by providing more evidence based research studies that shows factors affecting student course evaluation across different nursing programs to help nursing faculty understand and improve their teaching to the best.
+I am eager to improve the educational settings for our nursing students by providing more evidence-based research studies that show factors affecting student course evaluation across different nursing programs to help nursing faculty understand and improve their teaching to the best.

 Advisory Board for student Research Symposium-Member

 International Research study about social support and its effect on Psychological well-being

 International study about Symptom Cluster in cancer patients

 Presentation at the 45th Annual Professional Nurse Educator Group (PNEG) October 20, 2018